canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 #### Each step should be concise, but not too short

 Be wary of a step's length.
 Each one shouldn’t take longer than 7 minutes to complete.
 Don’t make them too short either.
-Naturally, some steps will be shorter than others (like first and last one).
+Naturally, some steps will be shorter than others (such as the first and last steps).

 #### If too long, prefer dividing the tutorial